 It was one of the best decisions I ever made.

-Picking quid pro quo gee, ever confused Joe.
+Picking quid, pro, quo, gee ever confused Joe.

-Um, well, what does it mean?
+Well, what does it mean?

-Is it gonna mean anything?
+Is it going to mean anything?

-Anyway, uh a lot of analysis I'm reading early as it relates to, yeah, Joe Biden has not exactly been a leader.
+Anyway, a lot of analysis I'm reading early as it relates to, yeah, Joe Biden has not exactly been a leader.

-I mean, it was kind of a pathetic attempt at here's my plan to open the economy.
+I mean, it was kind of a pathetic attempt at, here's my plan to open the economy.

-The guy can't do a podcast without remembering that he's in front of a camera.
+You need testing and you need, I'm like, okay, the guy can't do a podcast without remembering that he's in front of a camera.

-Never mind super Thursday.
+Never mind Super Thursday.

 You can put up a video podcast in seconds and you're up.